-Sikkim is surrounded by vast stretches of Tibetan Plateaus in the north, the Chumbi Valley of Tibet and the Kingdom of Bhutan in the east, the Kingdom of Nepal in the west and Darjeeling district of West Bengal in the south.
+Sikkim is surrounded by vast stretches of Tibetan Plateaus in the north, the Chumbi Valley of Tibet and the Kingdom of Bhutan in the east, the Kingdom of Nepal in the west and the Darjeeling district of West Bengal in the south.

 The state is richly endowed with rare and exotic flora and fauna, which includes 5,000 species of flowering plants, 515 rare orchids, 60 primula species and 36 rhododendron species.
 This makes it one of the leading states in the Northeast region in terms of production and supply of cut flowers to mainland consumer markets.
 Of the 6,000 medicinal plants in India, over 424 plants (including the famous Artemisia vulgaris that is used as an antiseptic) are grown in Sikkim.

-Sikkim has several snow-capped peaks including Kanchenjunga, the world's third highest peak, that attracts a large number of tourists from across the globe.
+Sikkim has several snow-capped peaks including Kanchenjunga, the world's third-highest peak, that attracts a large number of tourists from across the globe.
 Tourism in Sikkim has emerged as the new profession of the Sikkimese people with its vast natural potential.
-Promotion of village tourism, homestay, cultural tourism, trekking tourism, ecotourism, wellness tourism, flora-tourism and adventure tourism has given fillip to the tourism trade in the state.
+Promotion of village tourism, homestay, cultural tourism, trekking tourism, ecotourism, wellness tourism, flora-tourism and adventure tourism has given a fillip to the tourism trade in the state.

-In 2019-20, the secondary sector contributed 62.78% to the state’s GSVA at current prices.
-It was followed by the tertiary sector at 27.02% and primary sector at 10.20%.
-Moreover, at a CAGR of 16.76%, the primary sector has been the fastest growing among the three sectors between 2011-12 and 2019-20.
+In 2020-21, the secondary sector contributed 55.19% to the state’s GSVA at current prices.
+It was followed by the tertiary sector at 34.16% and the primary sector at 10.64%.
+At a CAGR of 15.45%, the primary sector witnessed the fastest growth among the three sectors between 2011-12 and 2020-21.

-As of April 2021, Sikkim had a total installed power generation capacity of 677.83 MW, of which 169.65 MW was under the central sector, state utilities (412.11 MW) and private sector (96.07 MW).
-Of the total installed power generation capacity, 105.65 MW was contributed by thermal, 520.00 MW by hydro and 52.18 MW by renewable energy.
+As of August 2022, Sikkim had a total installed power generation capacity of 704.72 MW, of which 75.92 MW was under central utilities, 415.11 MW was under state utilities and 213.69 MW was under the private sector.
+Of the total installed power generation capacity, 11.92 MW was contributed by thermal and 692.80 MW by renewable energy.

 Sikkim has a suitable climate for agricultural and horticultural products.
 It supports multiple crops; viz., rice, wheat, maize, millet, barley, urad, pea, soya bean, mustard and large cardamom.
 Sikkim is the top producer of large cardamom, contributing over 80% to India’s total production.
 In August 2019, Sikkim was declared as world’s first 100% organic state by UN Food and Agriculture (FAO).